Table of Contents

 - Activate the yeast in warm water and honey.

-- Mix with flours, salt, and oil until a dough forms.
+- Mix with flour, salt, and oil until a dough forms.

 - Knead, let rise, and shape.